huaicoding/2113-group/README.md

            The two hands are played out independently, and the bet on each hand is won or lost independently.

        Black Jack -- 21 points:
            If the sum of the player's first two cards is 21 points, it is a 'Black Jack'.
-The player wins immediaterly unless the banker also has one.
+The player wins immediaterly.
-           In the caes of a tie, bets are returned without adjustment.
-           A 'Black Jack' beats any hand that is not a 'Black Jack', even one with the point of 21
+           A 'Black Jack' beats any hand, even one with the point of 21

 ------------------------------------------------------------Features-------------------------------------------------------